Home » GI Bill » Oklahoma City, OK BAH Rates, Housing, Education, & Cost of Living

 • Telecommunications

-Fun fact: a unique feature of the employment landscape in Oklahoma City is that its diverse landscape and four seasons makes it a great place for meteorologists to study global weather patterns.
+Fun fact: a unique feature of Oklahoma City’s employment landscape is its diverse geography and four seasons, which make it an excellent place for meteorologists to study global weather patterns.

 >> To find organizations seeking to recruit and place military, veterans, and spouses, please visit CareerRecon.